migp11/spheroid-tnf-v2-emews/README.md

 In the case of the GA the default parameters for the `mutation` and `crossover` are `0.2` and `0.5`, respectively.
 To change those values or other parameters of the GA the user should modify the file `python/deap_ga.py`

-In the case of the CMA-ES user should modify the file `python/deap_cma.py` to change parameter such as centroids of the initial population.s
+In the case of the CMA-ES user should modify the file `python/deap_cma.py` to change parameters such as centroids of the initial population.

 ## The model